GustavoKehr/senai-versoes-colaboracoes/README.md

-lembrei do comando : git commit lembreid o comando: git status
+lembrei do comando : git commit lembrei do comando: git status